 Ovarian cancer is characterized by a high degree of genomic instability (deletions/amplifications) and relatively low mutational burden (except for TP53).
 There are no known recurrent genomic rearrangements/translocations that are discovered to date.
-Therefore, clinical utility of testing for translocations/fusions in ovarian cancer will be low; the ability to detect those should not be a required part of the offered assay. (ovary TCGA, 2011 Nature 474, 609-615).
+No FDA-approved therapies targeting genomic rearrangements/translocations are available to patients with ovarian cancer.
+Therefore, clinical utility of testing for translocations/fusions in ovarian cancer will be low; the ability to detect those should not be a required part of the offered assay.7